 So Moonstruck was in my head while A Midsummer Night’s Sex Comedy was not.
 But how many films are in my head?
 I have seen thousands, many more than once, and I have experienced that total recall (or something close to it) with many films that I have not seen in a long time, but which I could not consciously recall without the trigger of the film itself.

-The scientists of memory tells us that there are different kinds of memory systems.
+The scientists of memory tell us that there are different kinds of memory systems.
 We have short-term, or working memory, which is the immediate need system.
 It manages small amounts of information which may then get passed further along the brain for deeper processing.
 Long-term memory is the deep-rooted stuff that our mind has elected to keep permanently.
 This can be sub-divided into explicit (or declarative) and implicit (or procedural) memory, defined as ‘knowing what’ (memories of facts, figures etc) and ‘knowing why’ (how to do things, like riding a bicycle, which we have acquired through practice).
 Declarative memory can be further divided into episodic memory – the memory of particular times, places, contexts – and semantic memory – deriving the common features from different experiences.
 No memory, however, is exclusive to any one of these systems or procedures: they transfer from one to the other, being stored in different parts of the brain when they do so (including different parts of the brain at the same time, for security purposes – much like any good digital data preservation strategy).

-Some argue that long-term memory barely decays over time, so that in principle we could remember everything we have retained, and that there is infinite space in which to do so.
+Some argue that long-term memory barely decays over time, so that in principle we could remember everything we have retained, and there is infinite space in which to do so.
 We could remember everything, if only we had enough time.
 So I could remember every film there ever was, if only I could impress upon my mind (through repetition) the need to recall, and had many hundreds of years available in which to see all the films that there are, and will be, to see.
 But our brains deteriorate, and so we lose the capacity to retrieve all we might retrieve.

 Moreover, the mind balances that which we may remember with that which, for sanity’s sake, we can afford to forget.
 To be unable to forget anything is a horrible curse, famously analysed in the case of memory prodigy ‘S.’ (Solomon Shereshevsky), the subject of neuropsychologist A.R.
-Luria’s The Mind of a Mnemonist.
+Luria’s great book The Mind of a Mnemonist.
 I did not need to have the whole of Moonstruck playing in my head all of the time.
 I recalled it only when I had need of it, or when it was practical to do so.

 So how and why did I remember the film so well?
 I do not understand enough about the various memory processes and how they operate together, but their relationship to film must be an intricate one.
-Books on memory gives many examples of what we remember and forget, but they seems always to focus on individual aspects, such as faces, words, actions, sounds, specific points in the past.
+Books on memory give many examples of what we remember and forget, but they seems always to focus on individual aspects, such as faces, words, actions, sounds, specific points in the past.
 Films are more complex – they are a reflection of life, motion in context, all the more powerfully so for being bound up as stories.
 Yet I can find little reference to the recall of films in the literature of memory, at least in their entirety as opposed to single memorable scenes.
-An article by Julie Beck for The Atlantic, ‘Why We Forget Most of the Books We Read… and the movies and TV shows we watch‘ does touch on the subject.
+A recent article by Julie Beck for The Atlantic, ‘Why We Forget Most of the Books We Read… and the movies and TV shows we watch‘ does touch on the subject.
 But her theme is why we do not remember any book we read or film we see soon after experiencing them, unless we make a particular effort to do so – such as through repetition.
 She also argues that memory is changing in the Internet age, as so much that we might want to recall we do not bother to do so, because we know the information will be somewhere.
 Memory shifts from retention of the substance to retention of the indicators, as though everything were short-term memory nowadays.

 Well, maybe so, but this doesn’t tell me why I was able to remember Moonstruck.
 It seems to me that the primary purpose of memory is survival.
 We retain information that enables us to function, from recognising friend and foe, to knowing what foods are good to eat, to remembering how to open a door.
 But this core survival function has expanded richly because of the great power of the human brain, combined with the complexities of modern living.
 I did not, on the face of it, need to recall the plot and dialogue of Moonstruck in order to survive – indeed, I had lived in reasonably good health, and without major accident, for twenty years since I last did so.